Michan0628/dora-he-instock/README.md

 # In-Stock

-In-stock is a is a web application of an inventory management system for a Fortune 500 client.
+In-stock is a web application of an inventory management system for a Fortune 500 client.
 Our team build a web application called ‘InStock’ from the ground-up, and a project manager has already set up a JIRA board with the required tasks outlined.
 We assigned different tasks to each team member and manage our code base to collaborate together effectively.